Don Mclean "American Pie"

 Raley's history book, in 1989, stated it took Raley's three (3) years to pay off the purchase of the Eagle Thrifty stores.
 So why is this 1973 article (above), stating Raley's paid for it with cash?
 Because they were lying and trying to make it appear Raley's had money.
 A homeless man with 10 cents in his pocket had more value than Raley's at this time.

-A tremendous amount of stealing was going on at all of the Raley's stores in 1972.
+A tremendous amount of theft was going on at all of the Raley's stores in 1972.
 There is no possible way for Tom Raley to have stated he was doing well during this time period and be honest about it.
 Unless Raley himself was being misled by Collings too.
 After all, Collings and Teel were running the show (circus) in 1972.

 Plus, with all of this dishonesty going on at the time, undetected, Raley couldn't have had the $3.5 million necessary to buy a chain of stores in Nevada that were losing money.